stellar/slingshot/zkvm/spec/ZkVM.md

 ### Blinding protocol

-Blinding protocol consists of three proofs about blinding factors:
+The blinding protocol consists of three proofs about blinding factors:

 1. [Blinding proof](#blinding-proof): a proof that a blinding factor is formed with a pre-determined key which can be removed using [reblind](#reblind-proof) operation.
 Implemented by the [`blind`](#blind) instruction.
 2. [Reblinding proof](#reblinding-proof): a proof that a blinding factor is replaced with another one without affecting the committed value.
 Implemented by the [`reblind`](#reblind) instruction.